 1. Manually Ventilate

-Most basic method is opening windows and doors in the greenhouse.
+The most basic method is opening windows and doors in the greenhouse.
 This is the lowest cost upfront, but the most costly in time.
-Eventually people can start referring to their greenhouses as “having another dog.”
+Eventually, people can start referring to their greenhouses as “having another dog.”
 For this reason, we don’t recommend only using manual ventilation unless you can attend to the greenhouse every day.
 Note that greenhouses need to be opened and closed multiple times during the course of a day.
 On cold days for example, windows only need to be open for a short time – say an hour – to cool the greenhouse off, necessitating several trips.